stellar-deprecated/docs/reference/readme.md

 ---
 title: Horizon Reference Overview
 ---
 Horizon is the client-facing API server for the Stellar ecosystem.
 It acts as the interface between [Stellar Core](https://github.com/stellar/stellar-core) and applications that want to access the Stellar network.
-Horizon allows you to submit transactions to the network, check the status of accounts, subscribe to event streams, etc. For more details, see an [overview of the Stellar ecosystem](https://www.stellar.org/developers/learn/).
+Horizon allows you to submit transactions to the network, check the status of accounts, and subscribe to event streams.
+For more details, see an [overview of the Stellar network](https://www.stellar.org/developers/learn/).

 You can interact directly with Horizon via cURL or a web browser.
 Stellar.org also provides a [JavaScript SDK](https://www.stellar.org/developers/js-stellar-sdk/learn/) for clients to use to interact with Horizon.